-In second semester students mainly focus on their master’s dissertation (18 credits) which should be in their area of specialisation.
+In the second semester students mainly focus on their master’s dissertation (18 credits) which should be in their area of specialisation.
 They are also expected to take part in intensive course work and/or an apprenticeship in their area of specialisation (12 credits).

 The master’s dissertation is a requirement for every candidate to obtain a master‘s degree.
 The master’s dissertation is an original piece of research work.
 It aims to develop and strengthen the research capacity skills of the students.
-The student selects a topic and is given guidance by a promoter or supervisor.
+The student selects a topic and is given guidance by a supervisor.
 The master’s dissertation consists of a critical bibliography review part, a theoretical reflection and an original analysis of the topic.

 This master’s programme is not labour market oriented; it is an excellent preparation for students who want to start a research project (PhD) in the field of linguistics.